argonfume/Supplemental-Material-for-Theory-and-Computation-of-Discrete-SL-via-Prufer-Sub/README.md

-Numerical implementation of Prufer-based shooting for the Discrete Sturm-Liouville Eigenvalue Problem.
+***Numerical implementation of Prufer-based shooting for the Discrete Sturm-Liouville Eigenvalue Problem***

-Code and Supplemental materials for the paper:

 **About the paper**